SebSavage/GermanCreditRisk/README.md

 # GermanCreditRisk
-Using a modified version of the German Credit Data, which contains information on 1000 customers, described by 20 decision attributes and a class attribute.
-Each instance is classified as ‘Good credit risk’ or ‘Bad credit risk’ (encoded as Class labels ‘1’ and ‘2’ respectively).
+The German Credit Data contains information on 1000 customers with 20 different decision attributes that are either classified as “good or “bad” credit risk.
+The objective of this analysis is to obtain a model that may be used to predict from the 20 different decision attributes whether a new customer is at risk of defaulting a borrowed loan (they are at bad credit risk).